US seeks 'roadmap' to political and economic normalcy in Jammu and Kashmir

 The internet services were snapped along with mobile and landline telephone services.
 While the landline telephone services were restored gradually first, the postpaid mobile services were restored only last week.
 The prepaid services continued to remain barred.

 Noting that journalists have extensively covered developments in Kashmir, Wells said the role of some of the international reporters have been particularly important, but journalists continue to face challenges in access while reporting due to the security restrictions.

-Wells said terrorist groups like LeT, JeM and Hizbul Mujahideen "obviously are the problem".
-"In this vein, we welcome (Pakistan) Prime Minister (Imran) Khan's unambiguous statement in September that anyone who crosses from Pakistan to carry out violence in Kashmir are enemies of both Pakistan and the Kashmiri people.
-The constructive dialogue that we'd like to see between India and Pakistan must be based on Pakistan taking sustained and irreversible steps against militants and terrorists in its territory," Wells said.
+Wells said that terrorist groups like LeT, JeM and Hizbul Mujahideen "obviously are the problem".

 ALSO READ| US lawmakers’ remarks on Kashmir situation regrettable, says MEA